gargmegham/Portfolio-V1/content/featured/MusicMixing/index.md

 showInProjects: true
 ---

 Music Source Separation with DNNs.
-Read Research papers of audio source separation, audio fingerprint, and audio segmentation and then tried hands on this project.
+Read and implemented a solution from research papers of audio source separation, audio fingerprint, and audio segmentation.